 Nick Watt is a London-based correspondent for ABC News.
-His first story as a reporter was the U.S. Marines' assault on Fallujah in November 2004, for which he won an...
+His first story as a reporter was the U.S. Marines' assault on Fallujah in November 2004, for which he...
 Read More »

 Nick Watt is a London-based correspondent for ABC News.
 His first story as a reporter was the U.S. Marines' assault on Fallujah in November 2004, for which he won an Emmy.
 In December 2005, he covered the Asian tsunami from Sri Lanka, Banda Aceh and Thailand.